Should You Supplement School Speech Therapy with Private Sessions?

 Don’t forget to search online or talk with other families for recommendations.
 Reading online reviews or hearing about other people’s experiences can help you decide on a good fit for your kiddo.

-Online speech therapy is a convenient option that’s growing more popular.
-You can see a speech therapist in the comfort of your own home–that means no commute!
+Online speech therapy is a convenient option that allows you to see a speech therapist in the comfort of your own home–that means no commute!
 You’ll get to know your child’s speech therapist and can observe and participate in sessions.
 There may be more flexibility with scheduling, with some providers offering evening and weekend appointments.
 Plus, online speech therapy often costs less than in-person therapy.

 Extensive research has been done on the outcomes of teletherapy for speech-language disorders.
 The results are clear: Done properly, online speech therapy is effective.